 Instructor: David Hobby

-* Trip pricing includes, round-trip airfare between Fort Lauderdale and Havana, Cuban entry visa, nightly single-occupancy accomodations, daily breakfast, airport transfers, three group dinners, transportation and group lodging on our mountain village excursion and 8 days of hands-on instruction with workshop leader David Hobby.
+* Trip pricing includes round-trip airfare between Los Angeles and Hanoi, Vietnam entry visa, nightly single-occupancy accomodations in Hanoi, daily breakfast, airport transfers, three group dinners, transportation and group lodging on our mountain village excursion and 8 days of hands-on instruction with workshop leader David Hobby.

 David completed more than 10,000 assignments in his two decades as a staff photojournalist before leaving The Baltimore Sun to found Strobist.com.
-Over the past 10 years, he has led workshops all around the world —including teaching for Santa Fe Workshops in Cuba and launching the X-Pedition travel workshop series in January 2018.
+Over the past 12 years, he has led workshops all around the world — including teaching for Santa Fe Workshops in Cuba and Mexico and launching the X-Pedition travel workshop series in January 2018.
 This will be his 15th trip to Asia.

 In 2014, David created the video series The Traveling Photographer, for Lynda.com.
 Shot on location in Hong Kong, Dubai, London, Paris and New York City, The Traveling Photographer teaches photo enthusiasts how to travel with the heart of a vagabond and the eye of a photojournalist.